Modern YEAR FOURTEEN (Part 2)

 –Batman: Shadow of the Bat #36

-Black Canary’s friend is killed by Street Demonz, so she comes to Gotham and teams-up with Batman.
-Also, while Bullock is laid-up (still comatose and in intensive care after getting shot by KGBeast), MacKenzie Bock becomes Montoya’s new partner.
+The Street Demonz kill black Canary’s friend, so she comes to Gotham, seeking retribution.
+Eventually, Black Canary teams up with Batman to bring the gang to justice.
+Also, while Harvey Bullock is laid up (still comatose and in intensive care after getting shot by KGBeast), MacKenzie Bock becomes Renee Montoya’s new partner.

 –Detective Comics #683 Part 1

-It’s been three days since Harvey Bullock was shot by KGBeast.
+It’s been three days since KGBeast shot Harvey Bullock.
 He remains in a coma.
-Meanwhile, Batman and Robin—thanks to a tip from snitch Brigham “ZBad” Thomas—bust up a series of Penguin-organized heists, after which Penguin’s men Nico Vanetta and McQuade report back to Penguin about their failure.
+Meanwhile, Batman and Robin—thanks to a tip from snitch Brigham “ZBad” Thomas—bust up a series of Penguin-organized heists, after which Penguin’s men, Nico Vanetta and McQuade, report back to Penguin about their failure.
 Soon after, Penguin meets a statistics/data analysis genius known as The Actuary, who keeps winning big at the brand new Iceberg Lounge and Casino.
 (Penguin has owned small clubs prior to this, but a casino is a novel venture for him.
 Additionally, the recently opened Iceberg is a way larger club than anything Penguin has run before, and it will become his most infamous and lucrative venture ever.
-It’s a front, of course, but it will allow Penguin to augment his position as a legitimate business owner, a role that he will continuously scaffold for many years to come.
-This marks an important transition period for Penguin, moving him from just another costumed super-villain to savvy untouchable casino owner/mobster.
-It’s likely that Penguin’s rise to the upper echelon of Gotham’s organized crime is a direct result of Bane having recently eliminated all competition.)
+It’s a front, of course, but it will allow Penguin to bolster his standing as a legitimate business owner, a role he will continue to build for many years to come.
+This marks an important transition for Penguin, moving him from just another costumed super-villain to a savvy untouchable casino owner/mobster.
+Likely, Penguin’s rise to the upper echelon of Gotham’s organized crime is a direct result of Bane having recently eliminated all competition.)
 Impressed with the Actuary’s gambling strategies, Penguin hires him to plan a Batman-proof heist for him.
 Penguin also has Vanetta and McQuade kill ZBad for snitching.
-NOTE: Since ‘tec #683 goes directly into ‘tec #684, but the latter shows Bullock awake from his coma, there is a hidden ellipsis within ‘tec #683, breaking it in twain right here.
+NOTE: Since ‘tec #683 goes directly into ‘tec #684which shows Bullock awake from his coma, there is a hidden ellipsis in ‘tec #683, splitting it in twain right here.

 –Batman/Judge Dredd: The Ultimate Riddle

-Batman chases after the Riddler, but in a flash both wind up trapped in a cage in bizarre alternate dimension along with various other warriors, including Judge Dredd!
-The mysterious all-powerful Emperor Xero arrives, seemingly kills Riddler, and then explains that all the kidnapped combatants must fight each other to the death for his entertainment.
-Once all the fighters are released into a labyrinthine urban alternate dimension, Batman and Dredd team-up and defeat a bunch of weird aliens, androids, and killer robots.
-Eventually, Batman and Dredd confront Xero, who morphs into his true form: Riddler!
+Batman chases after the Riddler, but in a flash, both wind up trapped in a cage in a bizarre alternate dimension along with various other warriors, including Judge Dredd!
+The all-powerful Emperor Xero arrives, seemingly kills Riddler, and then explains that all the kidnapped combatants must fight each other to the death for his entertainment.
+Once all the fighters are released into a labyrinthine urban alternate dimension, Batman and Dredd team up and defeat a bunch of weird aliens, androids, and killer robots.
+Eventually, Batman and Dredd confront the mysterious Xero, who morphs into his true form: Riddler!
 Riddler then reveals that, during Zero Hour, he came across a time-displaced scepter from the far, far future.
-The scepter endowed him with spectacular cosmic-powers, with which he was able to travel throughout the multiverse, kidnap strong warriors from various planets, and imprison them on an alternate dimension of his own creation.
-After Riddler explains the situation, Dredd is able to shoot him in the arm, causing him to drop the scepter and be defeated.
+The scepter endowed him with spectacular cosmic powers, with which he was able to travel throughout the multiverse, kidnap strong warriors from various planets, and imprison them on an alternate dimension of his own creation.
+After Riddler explains the situation, Dredd shoots him in the arm, causing him to drop the scepter and be defeated.
 Batman then uses the scepter to return everyone to their correct times and universes.
 Back in Gotham, the Dark Knight destroys the scepter.

 –FLASHBACK: From the B&W second feature to Batman: Gotham Knights #47.
 Riddler busts into a restaurant while riding a motorcycle.
-Bruce happens to be dining at the restaurant, which is bad news for Riddler.
+Bruce is dining at the restaurant, which is bad news for Riddler.

 –Batman #516-517 (“SLEEPER”)

-Batman takes his new grim attitude and captures both the mind-controlled sleeper agent known as Sleeper and her handler Remmy.
+Leaning into his new grim attitude, Batman captures both a mind-controlled sleeper agent (aptly named Sleeper) and her handler (Remmy).
 There are a lot of references to CIA sleep-deprivation testing and MK Ultra drugging in this story.
-We also learn that Jean Paul’s one-time foe Mekros underwent the same CIA brainwashing that is applied on Sleeper.
-In an interesting note, Bruce speaks in detail with an expert in the field of sleep studies.
-I know this is “back-engineering,” but we can easily assume Bruce is worried about his own sleep deprivation tests from years earlier (as well he should be).
-Other items of note: First, Gordon is having a rough time as he doesn’t trust Batman anymore and his marriage is on the rocks—things are so bad Jim and Sarah have separated!
+We also learn that Jean Paul’s one-time foe, Mekros, underwent the same CIA brainwashing that has been applied to Sleeper.
+Of interest, Bruce speaks in detail with a sleep-studies expert.
+I know this is “back-engineering,” but we can easily assume Bruce is worried about his own sleep-deprivation tests from years earlier (as he should be).
+Other items of note: First, Commissioner Gordon is having a rough time—he no longer trusts Batman, and his separation from his wife continues.
 Second, Harvey Bullock wakes up from his coma!
 He immediately gives Detective MacKenzie Bock the nickname “Hardback.”
-Third, Batman pretends to be Commissioner Gordon to have a phone chat with coroner Mortimer Gunt.
+Third, Batman impersonates Commissioner Gordon to have a phone chat with mortician Mortimer Gunt.
 Fourth, Bruce meets odd socialite Madolyn Corbett.

 –Guy Gardner: Warrior #29